WanionTechnologies/Encryptable/docs/LIMITATIONS.md

 Encryptable is intentionally designed to support only identifiers of type `CID`.\
 This is a core architectural decision and is not planned to change.\
-This requirement arises directly from the framework's cryptographic addressing innovation: the CID is deterministically derived from user secrets using cryptographic functions, enabling stateless, zero-knowledge access and O(1) lookups.
+This requirement arises directly from the framework's cryptographic addressing innovation: the CID is deterministically derived from user secrets using cryptographic functions, enabling stateless, request-scoped knowledge access and O(1) lookups.
 Supporting other ID types would undermine these guarantees and the unique architecture of Encryptable.

 > **Note:** Earlier versions of Encryptable used MongoDB ObjectIds, but the collision risk was higher than desired.
 UUIDs were considered for their uniqueness, but their size was unnecessarily large for the framework's needs.
 The CID format was created to provide a compact, 128-bit identifier with a much smaller representation than UUID, while maintaining strong collision resistance and supporting cryptographic addressing.